Fault gouge: Examples

 Hurricane Fault: This fault is found in Pintura, Utah, with its gouge found in the Coconino Sandstone.
 This is another example of quartz gouge.

-Nojima Fault Gouge: This fault produced thin oscillating foliations of psudotachylite and fine fault gouge from granite at a depth of 3 km.
+Nojima Fault Gouge: This fault produced thin oscillating foliations of pseudotachylyte and fine fault gouge from granite at a depth of 3 km.

 San Andreas Fault Gouge: Consists of two active shear zones: the southwest deforming zone and the central deforming zone.
 At the San Andreas Fault Observatory at Depth (SAFOD) they are overarchingly composed of serpentinite porphyroclasts and sedimentary rock amongst a Magnesium-rich clay matrix.
-Saponite, corresite, quartz, and feldspars compose the southwest deforming zone.
+Saponite, corrensite (a clay mineral), quartz, and feldspars compose the southwest deforming zone.
 Saponite, quartz, and calcite compose the central deforming zone.

 Muddy Mountain Thrust: This fault is located in the southeast of Nevada, USA and represents tens of kilometers of transport at near-surface or surface conditions.
 The fault gouge contains less than 30% fragments of hanging wall dolomite and footwall sandstone clasts within a yellow-stained aggregate matrix with granular to foliated texture.